mixxxdj/manual/source/chapters/user_interface.rst

    A Effect Chain

-Effect chains allow you to apply various effects to your mixxx.
+Effect chains allow you to apply various effects to your mix.
 You can either add the effects to the master-output or individually for each deck.

 The Effects section is **hidden** in the default :ref:`Mixxx user interface
 <interface-overview>` to save room on small screens.
 Click the :ref:`EFFECTS